cadu08/Modeling_AS_Jason/AS/PNS4PA4rmA.md

 The practical counterpart to the scheme for argument from analogy is practical reasoning from analogy.
-The similarity of two situations in some respects is considered a reason to act in a similar way.
+The similarity of two situations in some respects is considered a reason to act in a similar way.[^1]

 ---